List of Downton Abbey characters: Dame Nellie Melba

 Nellie Melba (Kiri Te Kanawa) gives an operatic performance at the Abbey in 1922, where Cora intervenes to ensure she is treated as a guest of the family rather than a member of staff.
 While the family, guests and staff listen to Melba's performance upstairs, Green sexually assaults Anna in the servants' quarters.
 Rupert Christiansen, writing in The Telegraph, bemoaned the casting and the fact checking.

 Freda Dudley Ward

 Freda Dudley Ward (Janet Montgomery) asks Rose for help after a compromising letter from the Prince of Wales is stolen from her handbag by Sampson.
 She also discusses with Charles Blake his feelings for Mary.

 King George V

 George V (Guy Williams) is the king to whom Rose MacClare is presented at court in 1923.
 He addresses her when the Prince of Wales mentions that her father, Lord Flintshire, hosted the prince's tour of India.
 When Rose responds that the prince was very popular, the king dryly remarks that "the prince is never short of popularity."
-The king is later heard in a radio broadcast, voiced by Jon Glover.
+The king is later heard in a radio broadcast commemorating the inauguration of the British Empire Exhibition, voiced by Jon Glover.
 He is portrayed by Simon Jones in the film.